TheGoodlike13/liberty_or_death/README.md

 Oh, and 8.8.8.8 is the public google DNS service.
 No idea why that pops up here out of nowhere.
 But it may as well stay.

+    sudo systemctl restart networking

-Surprise! 'sudo systemctl restart networking' doesn't work!
+Surprise!
+It doesn't work!
 Networking.service not found!
 That's great news.
 I'll just restart the VM and pretend I didn't see that.

-And if we call 'ip add' after restart... it doesn't work.
+    ip add

+Doesn't work.
 Well, 'ip add' works.
 But the IP address is nowhere to be found.
 I'm guessing something to do with the networking.service not being found.

-And before you even ask, no, changing the owner to 'root' does nothing.
+And before you even ask, no, changing the owner back to 'root' does nothing.

 Turns out the service has changed its name in newer Ubuntu versions [#because_of_course](#because_of_course).

+    systemctl list-unit-files | grep -i network
+    sudo systemctl restart NetworkManager

-'systemctl list-unit-files | grep -i network' reveals that I had to use 'sudo systemctl restart NetworkManager' after all.
+The first command reveals the name I had to use in the second one.
 Of course, that does nothing.
 The IP address is still nowhere to be found.

 The next day I am greeted with a question.
 Is my network home or public?